The Goffs-Churchgate Academy Curriculum

 - A focus on literacy – especially at KS3.
 The school recognises that a proportion of our students do not have mastery of literacy skills once they leave primary school

 - Courses that are engaging, relevant and achievable - In our upper year groups, where numbers are very small, we have to think carefully about which options we can run for KS4.
-For example, when the current Year 11 took their option choices, there were only 39 students on role.
-This means we have had to make curriculum choices to suit the majority of students.
+For example, when the current Year 11 took their option choices, there were only 39 students on role, however we offered a full range of subjects to every student.
 We have targeted the Ebacc with a rise from 18% (previous Cheshunt School) to 46% of students completing the full Ebacc.
+Moving forward, next year we anticipate over 60% of our students completing the full Ebacc.
 We also make qualifications available in Sport and ICT.
 For the Sport, there is a focus on Health and Wellbeing.
 This links with the school's high proportion of Pupil Premium students (over 40%) and the school's focus on positive Mental Health and physical wellbeing.
 In addition, the Hertfordshire Skills Framework requires students to develop confidence, teamwork, determination and leadership, which are all developed through the Sport qualifications.
 For ICT it is a key skill all students will need in the future and a direct response to the needs of the local labour market.
 Alongside, English, Maths and Science, students can choose from a mix of academic or vocational qualifications, which have a focus on practical skills such as Photogaphy, Drama, and Technology.
-As our school numbers increase in Year 7 and 8, we plan to be able to offer a far wider range of option choices.
+As our school numbers increase, we plan to be able to offer a far wider range of option choices.

-- Ensuring that Pupil Premium and SEND students have as challenging a curriculum as non Pupil Premium/SEND students - we carefully track to ensure that all students have a robust and challenging curriculum, relevant to their needs.
+- Ensuring that the curriculum is ambitious and challenging for all students including those with SEND- we carefully track to ensure that all students have a robust and challenging curriculum, relevant to their needs.
 The proportion of students who complete the Ebacc pathway is the same for Pupil Premium and Non Pupil Premium students, and SEND vs Non SEND.
 All students complete a pathway and set of qualifications, relevant to their ability.
 This is evidenced by the fact that our Pupil Premium and SEND students are in line with or outperform their peers

 - A focus on character development- through for example, Character Charter, extra Technology lessons, and Drama lessons, we aim to build wider skills; such as resilience, organisation and leadership; as well as life skills for post school including ironing a shirt and cooking.